Metadata Input Guidelines: Note

-A “catch-all” field for additional information that cannot be entered in other elements.
+A “catch-all” field for additional information that cannot be entered or does not fit well in other elements.

 Where Can the Note Information be Found?

 For any item type, information that goes into the note field can come from any part of the item including: